rluzuriaga/School_Work/README.md

 Friday May 15, 2015 11:58 - Rodrigo

 Deleted the file in module_7 and that directory because it is not neeed anymore since all those files are ordered in htdocs now.

+--
+Friday May 15, 2015 12:12 - Rodrigo

+Updated the mydb.sql file.
+Added a comment about the creation of the database, and added the   USE dunder_mifflin;  line in the code.